fschuette/website/content/project/internal-project/index.md

   might be a variant of a more domain-general component (the P3) and thus not reflect a specific linguistic process per se.
 More specifically, my project further tests the hypothesis that – possibly just like the P3 – the P600 might reflect phasic norepinephrine release from the locus coeruleus (LC-NE) to motivationally significant stimuli more generally (Sassenhagen et al., 2014; Sassenhagen & Bornkessel-Schlesewsky, 2015; Sassenhagen & Fiebach, 2019).
   To this end, I link EEG activity recorded during sentence processing tasks to reaction time and pupillary measures.
-In addition, one of my studies manipulates noradrenaline release non-invasively via transcutaneous vagus nerve stimulation.
+In addition, we plan to manipulate noradrenaline release non-invasively via transcutaneous vagus nerve stimulation.
+My advisers are Milena Rabovsky, Mathias Weymar, and Isabell Wartenburger.

+  To hear more about our studies and first results, visit our talks at the
+  - AMLaP 2021 (September 4, 2.15-3.15 pm CEST)
+  - SNL 2021 (October 7, 3-5 pm CEST)